 Daylilies must be one of the plants with the most cultivars in the world!
 There are more than 50,000 registered cultivars of these perennials (many with rather bizarre names, such as 'Crocodile Smile' and 'Pardon Me'!).
 The original species come from China and Japan, and number around twenty-six; their flowers are mainly in the yellow to orange colour range.
-Some of these are still worth growing, such as double orange-flowered Hemerocallis fulva 'Flore Pleno' and fragrant, yellow-bloomed Hemerocallis lilio-asphodelus .
+Some of these are still worth growing, such as double orange-flowered Hemerocallis fulva 'Flore Pleno' (which is said to tolerate some shade, unlike most other daylilies) and fragrant, yellow-bloomed Hemerocallis lilio-asphodelus .
 Nowadays, every possible colour daylily has been bred (except for absolute pure white and true blue), which gives amazing scope for creating colour schemes in the garden.
 Flower sizes vary from true miniatures (less than 7.5cm across) to large-flowered ones 11cm or wider.
 Flower shapes also vary, from the basic trumpet shape to elegant spidery-looking ones, star-shaped, triangular, full circle formations and doubles.
 Many have contrasting coloured 'eye-zones' and throats, which give a dramatic look.

 As their name implies, the flowers are open only for a day.
 However, this is offset by the sheer number of blooms that can occur on a well-established clump, providing colour over a long period.
 Spent blooms can be quickly snapped off each morning as you admire the fresh crop, and this will improve the appearance of the plant and give the newly opening buds room to expand.
 There are early-, mid- and late-blooming varieties, with the peak display being around November and early December in Sydney.
 A lovely orange-red one I have called 'August Flame' flowers around January.
 Some will re-bloom in autumn, particularly if watered and fertilised regularly in summer.